| (ARA) - The lights go down. A glow appears on the screen, followed by the

 it is vital to know about the different elements of home theater before investing

+any money.
 The obvious place to start is with the picture itself.
 You can either get

 a projector you hang from the ceiling and a movie screen, or any of the myriad